anti-bad/anti-bad.github.io/rules.md

 ### Registration and Participation

 **How can I join the competition?**
-The competition is hosted on [Codabench](https://www.codabench.org/competitions/11188/).
+The competition is hosted on [**Codabench**](https://www.codabench.org/competitions/11188/).
 To participate, register on the platform and join our competition.
 For detailed instructions, please refer to the official Codabench wiki: [Participating in a Competition](https://github.com/codalab/codabench/wiki/User_Participating-in-a-Competition).
+See the [**Getting Started**](/startkit/) page for setup instructions.

 **Can I participate individually or as part of a team?**
 Yes.
 You may compete either as an individual or as part of a team.
 Each participant can only belong to one team throughout the competition.
 There is no strict limit on team size.